 Darwin and surrounds boasts a unique environment and culture which families can embrace in their school holiday fun.
 From crocodile cruises to incredible waterparks, you will be sure that we have captured all the best things to do in school holidays in Darwin.

-We have compiled the complete guide to the best school holiday activities in Darwin over the June/July school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Darwin over the September school holidays to help make your life so much easier!

-Winter school holidays in the Northern Territory are Saturday 25 June 2022 to Monday 18 July 2022.
+September school holidays in the Northern Territory are Saturday 23 September 2023 to Sunday 8 October 2023.

 Please note that term dates for some urban and remote schools in the Northern Territory differ.